swap-cake/MOS-Quake/README.md

 -If u get an error relating to .command permissons run this in terminal "chmod +x /Applications/MOS-QUAKE.command"
 -Hopefully everything works and now u can play Quake in peace yippee!!!!!

+credits to the mac source ports guy on discord for the help lol